Title

 Local flavours

 Fresh fish, chickpea stew and grilled pork are menu staples here, but traditional dishes such as chicharrones with natural cheese are what really show off the local flavours of the island.
-Don’t leave without trying something sweet – this sugar-loving isle is known for rapadura, AKA a conically shaped pud.
+Don’t leave without trying something sweet – this sugar-loving isle is known for rapadura, aka a conically shaped pud.

-La Palma resorts
+Best beaches in La Palma

 Beaches